 Some of these irritants are seasonal and are more aggressive during certain times of the year.
 Many of us humans are familiar with the aggravating effects of seasonal allergies.
 They’re no fun for us or our cats.

 As the feline body tries to reject the offending allergen, bothersome symptoms occur.
-The most common symptoms are skin-related ones and are a result of Atopic Dermatitis (Atopy), which is skin inflammation and extreme itchiness due to allergens.
+The most common symptoms for environmental allergies in cats are skin-related ones and are a result of atopic dermatitis (atopy), which is skin inflammation and extreme itchiness due to allergens.
 Naturally, a cat scratches, bites or excessively grooms these uncomfortable areas, sometimes resulting in bald patches or wounds that could become infected if left untreated.

 Environmental allergies in cats are irritating and could result in pain and even infection.
 If you suspect your cat might be affected by environmental allergies, call your vet’s office for guidance.